ga-curriculum/responsive-design-v2/implementation-examples/README.md

 A call to action is a prompt that urges a user to take a specific action.
 Typically, a call to action will lead to the user becoming a customer.
 In this case, the call to action asks the user to sign up for a trial.

-Some of techniques Shopify used to accomplish this are as follows:
+Some of the techniques Shopify used to accomplish this are as follows:

-- Responsive image: the background image for mobile is much smaller than in desktop
+- Responsive image: The background image for mobile is much smaller than in desktop.
-- Responsive nav bar: in desktop, the nav stretches across the screen.
-In mobile, it's initially hidden, there is a "hamburger" icon that users can press to show it
+- Responsive nav bar: The nav stretches across the screen on a desktop view.
+On mobile, it's initially hidden, and users can press a hamburger icon to show it.
-- Layout orientation: the "Start free trial" and "Watch the Shopify story" buttons are positioned horizontally across from each other in desktop.
-In mobile, they are stacked vertically.
-It's a pretty standard practice to display most content vertically for mobile devices, given the limited width of their screens.
+- Layout orientation: The "Start free trial" and "Watch the Shopify story" buttons are positioned horizontally across from each other on the desktop.
+On mobile, they are stacked vertically.
+It's typical to display most content vertically for mobile devices, given the limited width of their screens.

 ![Shopify](./assets/shopify.png)